barbarbar338/social-media-random-quotes/README.md

-# threads-daily-random-quote
+# 🎈 Social Media Random Quote Bot

-🎈 Gets a random quote and posts it to Threads
+🎈 Gets a random quote and posts it to some social media platforms!